ibm-cloud-docs/sell/software-checklist.md

 Use the following checklist to track all the tasks that are required to successfully onboard and sell your third-party software on {{site.data.keyword.cloud}}.
 {: shortdesc}

-The process to sell third-party products is still under development.
-With the current release, you can bring your own licenses or deliver your product for free.
-If you have questions, contact us at cloud.onboarding@ibm.com.
-{: beta}

 ## Before you begin
 {: #sw-software-type}